emacs-mirror/emacs/mps/manual/source/guide/debug.rst

-   space layout randomization`_: if you perform computation based on the addresses of objects, for example, hashing objects by their address, then ASLR will cause your hash tables to be laid out differently on each run, which may effect the order of memory management operations.)
+   space layout randomization`_: if you perform computation based on the addresses of objects, for example, hashing objects by their address, then ASLR will cause your hash tables to be laid out differently on each run, which may affect the order of memory management operations.)

     .. _address space layout randomization: http://en.wikipedia.org/wiki/Address_space_layout_randomization